jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 *We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks your business.*

+### Why not them?

+AWS has more infrastructure context than any security company alive.
+They see every packet, every API call, every misconfiguration across millions of customers.
+By pure data advantage, they should be the best security company in the world.

+Wiz reached $100M ARR faster than any SaaS company in history, built almost entirely on top of AWS.
+AWS didn't build Wiz.
+They couldn't.

+Wiz's identity is finding what's wrong with your cloud.
+That's adversarial to AWS's identity, which is: your cloud is reliable and good.
+Deep security work means telling customers their setup is dangerously misconfigured.
+AWS can't say that loudly.
+Wiz iterates around "how does an attacker see your infrastructure?"
+AWS iterates around "how do we scale to a trillion API calls."
+Different cognitive focus, baked into the org from day one.

+The same structure applies here.
+The companies with the most context on your codebase are structurally incentivized to maximize inference, not minimize it.
+Every prompt the graph intercepts is a token they don't bill.
+That's not a flaw in their strategy, it's just not their strategy.

+*Scale and depth don't share a roadmap.
+That asymmetry is why Wiz exists, and why we will.*

 ### What's next?

 The next layer needs to do three things: cover the lossy translation between intent and code, preserve decoded knowledge in a form both human and AI can instantly use, and enforce ground truth against the probabilistic models generating code beneath it.